polterguy/phosphorusfive/README.md

 you can download its code version, and play around with it locally, on your Windows, Mac, or Linux machine.
 If you choose the latter, you will have to [make sure you have MySQL Server installed somehow](https://dev.mysql.com/downloads/mysql/) on your computer.
 In addition, you need [Visual Studio](https://www.visualstudio.com/vs/community/) or [Mono Develop](https://www.monodevelop.com/) to use the source code version.
-If you download the source version, make sure you edit the `/core/p5.webapp/web.config` file, such that it contains the correct connection string for your MySQL installation.

 * [Download and install Phosphorus Five here](https://github.com/polterguy/phosphorusfive/releases) - Both binary release and source code

+**Notice** - If you download the source version, make sure you edit the `/core/p5.webapp/web.config` file, such that it contains the correct connection string for your MySQL installation.

 ## 3 basic innovations